 - Natural management: Allowing nature to take its course.

-- Medical management: Using drugs.
+- Medical management: Using medication.

 - Surgical management: Sometimes referred to as a D&C or evacuation.